yoakiyama/MSA_Pairformer/README.md

 import numpy as np
-from huggingface_hub import login from MSA_Pairformer.model import MSAPairformer from MSA_Pairformer.dataset import MSA, prepare_msa_masks
+from huggingface_hub import login from MSA_Pairformer.model import MSAPairformer from MSA_Pairformer.dataset import MSA, prepare_msa_masks, aa2tok_d

 # Use the GPU if available
 device = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')